 The benefits of a well-thought marketing strategy are undeniable.
 A comprehensive plan can help businesses maximize their ROI and KPIs, as well as open up new sources of funding for further marketing efforts.
-By understanding the seven functions of marketing, companies can get to know their target market better – allowing them to price services and products more attractively.
+By understanding the seven marketing functions, companies can get to know their target market better – allowing them to price services and products more attractively.

 But that’s not all!
-Analyzing data from campaigns helps businesses understand what works and what doesn’t – so they can optimize their strategies accordingly.
-Plus, this data provides insight into potential opportunities which companies can capitalize on in future projects.
+Analyzing campaign data helps businesses understand what works and what doesn’t – so they can optimize their strategies accordingly.
+Plus, this data provides insight into potential opportunities companies can capitalize on in future projects.

 In short: a well-crafted marketing strategy is invaluable for any business looking to succeed in today’s competitive landscape.
 It enhances ROI and KPIs, opens doors to more funds for marketing efforts, and helps companies understand their target market better – plus, it allows them to measure the effectiveness of different tactics and identify new opportunities!

 In conclusion, marketing is a complex field that requires understanding multiple components and functions.
 The seven main marketing functions – product/service development, pricing, promotion, distribution, market research, customer service, and sales – work together to help businesses identify their target markets, develop products/services, generate revenue, and measure the effectiveness of promotional strategies.